written by Rachel Jameton and the Working Board

 - After your workshop: We do not send out official thank you notes, but if you would like one for your portfolio, please request one.
 Also, if you are interested in survey results, please contact the CTL.

-- Note rules for discussion
+- Note "rules" for discussion if you'd like

 - Model best practices